model-railroad/layout-wifi/README.md

 In my case, the setup works as follows:

 * A linux server runs RocRail or JMRI.
 This is the automating software.
-* The DigiX arduino controls relays that switch the turnouts -- this is the LayoutWifi software.
+* The DigiX arduino controls relays that switches the turnouts -- this is the LayoutWifi software.
 * The linux server also runs Translate, which offers the following services:
     * On one side, it connects to the LayoutWifi software on the DigiX to send turnouts commands and receive turnout feedback information.
-    * On the other side, it connect to one or more IP cameras and analyze the images to provide block occupancy sensors.
+    * On the other side, it connects to one or more IP cameras and analyzes the images to provide block occupancy sensors.
     * Finally it interfaces with RocRail via an SRCP protocol or with JMRI via an NCE binary protocol.

+In other words:

 ~~~~
   DigiX                         +---[SRCP]---> RocRail ---+
 LayoutWifi <----> Translate <---|                         |---> NCE USB ---> NCE Booster / DCC
     |                 ^         +---[NCE]----> JMRI ------+
     v                 |
  turnouts          ip-cams